-The implementation and testing of the DL-HoQMC algorithm is performed using the machine learning framework PyTorch [34].
+The implementation and testing of the DL-HoQMC algorithm is performed using the machine learning framework PyTorch [41].
 Both the training and test sets (to approximate the generalization error (14) with QMC quadrature) are based on points generated with previously described extrapolated (and interlaced) lattice rules, where the size of the test set is chosen such that it significantly outnumbers the size of the training set, i.e. at least twice the amount of testing points than for the biggest training set.
-The training is performed using the ADAM optimizer [24] in a full-batch mode using a maximum of 20k epochs (learning steps).
-Hyperparameters, listed in Table 1 are selected via an ensemble training process, as described in [27].
-The weights of the networks are initialized based on the so-called Xavier normal initializer [17], which is standard for training networks with sigmoid (or tanh) activation functions.
+The training is performed using the ADAM optimizer [28] in a full-batch mode using a maximum of 20k epochs (learning steps).
+Hyperparameters, listed in Table 1, are selected via an ensemble training process, where every possible combination of these hyperparameters is realized by a DNN in the ensemble, as described in [33].
+The weights of the networks are initialized based on the so-called Xavier normal initializer [21], which is standard for training networks with sigmoid (or tanh) activation functions.
+We regularize by enforcing weight decay in hidden layers via penalization based on a regularization parameter $\lambda > 0$, which is chosen according to Table 1.
+Note that weight decay is equivalent to an L^2 penalization term in (13), in the case that the network is trained with a stochastic gradient descent method.
 We train the networks for EPL points based on the upper bound (12) and plot the training error (11).
 For IPL points, however, we use the standard mean-square error (9) for training and plot the training error based on the L^2 norm (8).
 Furthermore, we emphasize that all results are based on quantities (i.e. \mathcal{E}G , \mathcal{E}T and so on) which are averaged over the trained ensemble of networks.
 This implies a certain stability towards the choice of the DNN architecture in order to obtain the desired rate of convergence.
 If not stated differently, we base the subsequent experiments on EPL training points.
 Rates of convergence for all subsequent experiments are estimated using the exponential of the least squares fit of the logarithmized data, where the first order coefficient of the least squares fit defines the rate of decay.
 The scripts to perform the ensemble training together with all data sets used in the experiments can be downloaded from https://github.com/tk-rusch/DL-HoQMC.